ubuntu-mate/ubuntu-mate.org/_posts/2014-09-25-ubuntu-mate-beta2.md

     sudo apt-get remove ubuntu-mate-desktop-policy-privileges

-Remove an erroneous apt configuration that has existed since Alpha1.
+Remove an erroneous apt configuration that has existed since Alpha 1.

     sudo rm /etc/apt/apt.conf.d/00recommends

-If you were tracking development packages between Beta1 and Beta2 you may want to remove IBus.
+If you were tracking development packages between Beta 1 and Beta 2 you may want to remove IBus.

     sudo apt-get purge ibus ibus-anthy ibus-gtk ibus-gtk3 ibus-qt4